juicetanz/geoguessr-ai/README.md

 ## Setup

-1. SSH into your Nano and clone the [jetson-inference](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo.md) library to it.
+1. SSH into your Nano and setup the [jetson-inference](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo.md) library.

 2. Download and unzip the latest release into a folder of your choice on your Nano.